nrbrt/node-red-contrib-t2abv/readme.md

 * **GPIO**: Dynamic configurable GPIO reader/writer and also uses pigpiod.

 * **Bresenham**: Distributes pulses evenly over time, based on the Bresenham algorithm.
 This can be used to control power with an SSR or for controlling the flow through a solenoid.
-Analog control for a digital proces.
+Analog control for a digital process.

+* **TtoRGB**: This will add some bling to your still.
+It converts a temperature to a color in an free definable color range.

 #### You might also be interested in a couple of other programs that I wrote for both Raspberry Pi and Arduino, in combination with the above that can be found on github: